cloudnative-pg/cloudnative-pg/docs/src/index.md

 * Parallel WAL archiving and restore to allow the database to keep up with WAL generation on high write systems
-* Support tagging backup files uploaded to an object store to enable optional retention management at the object store layer Replica clusters for
+* Support tagging backup files uploaded to an object store to enable optional retention management at the object store layer
-* PostgreSQL deployments across multiple Kubernetes clusters, enabling private, public, hybrid, and multi-cloud architectures
+* Replica clusters for PostgreSQL deployments across multiple Kubernetes clusters, enabling private, public, hybrid, and multi-cloud architectures
+* Delayed Replica clusters
 * Connection pooling with PgBouncer
 * Support for node affinity via `nodeSelector`
 * Native customizable exporter of user defined metrics for Prometheus through the `metrics` port (9187)